Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 3. Include statements from the relative or NREFM regarding the following:

-• Willingness to comply with the child's family time plans.
+• Willingness to comply with the child's family time plans and to provide any additional support

 4. If a relative or NREFM has been identified and assessed, document the results of the assessment on the DCFS 724, Placement Assessment.